When I register my child at a school, do I need to contact the transportation office to set up busing?

-If your child is in kindergarten, we ask that you meet them at the bus stop.
-We will not discharge a kindergarten student without a parent or guardian present.
+If your child is in kindergarten, we will not discharge a kindergarten student without a parent or guardian present.
 Siblings, relatives, neighbors, etc. may meet kindergarteners only if the Transportation Office has been notified in writing that your child may disembark with that individual.
 Grades 1 – 12 are not required to have a parent or guardian at the bus stop.

 My family moved.
 Whom do I call with the new information?

-Contact your school office and provide the necessary proofs of residency.
+Contact the enrollment office to provide the necessary proofs of residency.
 The school needs to keep student records up to date.
 The school will send your new address to each department that needs to be updated.
 You will be provided with new bus information if necessary.

 If I have a complaint about a bus driver, whom do I call?